 Humans & distraction

 Your brain is a complex machine made up of different regions, capable of handling many demands and requests at once.
-Studies have found that as demands to the brain increase, for example, during tricky driving maneuvers, brain activity across different regions increases as well.
+Studies have found that as demands to the brain increase — like during tricky driving maneuvers brain activity across different regions increases as well.

-Humans aren’t designed for multitasking, despite how great you may think you are at it.
+Humans aren’t designed for multitasking, despite how good at it we think we are.
 Researchers had drivers perform distracting tasks, such as texting and dialling cell phones, and found that crashes or near-crashes increased.
-This carries over to other areas of your life, too — neuroscientist Daniel Levitan writes that our mental effectiveness, including decision-making, decreases by about 40% when multi-tasking.
+This carries over to other areas of your life, too — neuroscientist Daniel Levitan writes that our mental effectiveness, including decision-making, decreases by about 40% when multitasking.